 A FRESH ATTITUDE FOR A NEW ERA

-Click on the News and travel blog to keep up to date with my latest posts.
+The News and travel blog is the hub of Changing Times, the place to go to keep up to date with the latest posts.

-I recently attended a conference about koalas, “Their Future is in our Hands”, where speakers called for immediate and collaborative action to save the animal.
-The article in my News blog section paints a disturbing picture of inaction on the part of many local authorities and the national government in the face of the threats to koala survival.
+Another main focus of Changing Times is the plight of the koala.
+Campaigners are calling for immediate and collaborative action to save the animal.
+The most recent article on the Changing Times News and travel blog, Koala extinctions already a reality, paints a disturbing picture of inaction on the part of many local authorities and the national government in the face of the threats to koala survival.

 Koalas are already considered extinct in Avalon, north of Sydney, and are in danger of disappearing from many other parts of Australia.
 The iconic animal that tourists queue up to cuddle is suffering the ravages of disease and sustaining horrific injuries on logging plantations.